IDouble/IoT-Arduino-Game-Controller-Java/README.md

 - Digital means 1 or 0
 - Analog means a number between 0 ...
 255
-- The Output of Arduino is 40 Milliampere (mA)
+- The Output of the Arduino is 40 Milliampere (mA)